Partition List

 To partition the linked list around a value ( x ), you can create two separate linked lists: one for elements less than ( x ), and another for elements greater than or equal to ( x ).
 After that, you can combine both lists.
 Here’s a step-by-step guide:

-1. Create Two Lists: Define two new linked lists, before and after, to hold the nodes less than ( x ) and greater than or equal to ( x ), respectively.
+, to hold the nodes less than ( x ) and greater than or equal to ( x ), respectively. - Iterate Through the Original List: Traverse the original linked list and add nodes to either the

-3. Combine the Lists: Connect the end of the before list to the beginning of the after list.
+list to the beginning of the after

-4. Return the Head: Return the head of the before list as the final result.
+list. - Return the Head: Return the head of the

 Here’s the code: